fashion-on/FashionOn.github.io/README.md

-# FashionOn :  semantic-guided image-based virtual try-on withdetailed human and clothing information
+# FashionOn :  Semantic-guided Image-based Virtual Try-on with Detailed Human and Clothing Information

 The dataset will be released soon after the paper is accepted.
 </br>